shtukaresearch/livepeer-data-geography/README.md

   *Evaluation.* The decision of whether to try to productionise Livepeer Tools or to simply adapt the good parts of its code and design principles in a revamped explorer should depend on the overall ecosystem data strategy and how much funding is available.

 * **Staking forecasts.** Already available through the explorer but could be refined with forecasts of staking activity, participation rate, and issuance over time.
 Supplement with other useful representations such as dilution or issuance-adjusted yield.

+  *Evaluation.* The assumptions of the per-Orchestrator yield forecasts on the explorer are unclear, and no associated forecasts of participation rate or issuance are provided.
+It would be useful for liquid LPT investors, Delegators, and Delegates to have access to more flexible forecasting tools for yield and dilution, for example, ones that relate them to activity in the wider markets.
+Moreover, risk assessments based on forecasts would be useful in the design of controls on issuance and participation rate that have been a [topic of recent attention](https://forum.livepeer.org/t/inflation-focused-lip-discussion-thread/2753).

 * **Delegator view.** Show major delegates with labels (ideally self-identified) where possible, and track delegate activity with staking event listings.
 Display staking activity forecasts based on market data.
 This view could be used by the Foundation and Delegates to monitor delegation trends and develop strategies to attract stake.